atayahmet/storage-based-queue/README.md

 This library just a solution method for some use cases.
 Today, there are different technologies that fulfill the similar process.

-## How it works?

-Data regularly store (local storage for now) added to queue pool.
-Storing queue data is also inspired by the [JSON-RPC](http://www.jsonrpc.org/) method.
-When the queue is started, the queues start to be processed sequentially in the specified range according to the sorting algorithm.

-If any exceptions occur while the worker classes are processing, the current queue is reprocessed to try again.
-The task is frozen when it reaches the defined retry value.

-### Channels
-You need to create at least one channel.
-One channel can be created as many channels as desired.
-Channels run independently of each other.
-The areas where each channel will store tasks are also separate.
-The area where tasks are stored is named with the channel name and prefix.

-The important thing to remember here is that each newly created channel is actually a new copy of the Queue class.
-So a new instance is formed, but the dependencies of the channels are still alive as singletons.

-Example; You created two channels.
-Their names are channelA and channelB.
-If you make a setting in the channelA instance, this change will also be reflected in channelB and all other channels.

-### Workers
-Worker classes should return `boolean` `(true / false)` data with the Promise class as the return value.
-The return `Promise / resolve (true)` must be true if a task is successfully **completed** and you want to pass the next task.
-A possible exception should also be **tried** again: `Promise / resolve (false)`.
-If we do not want the task to be retried and we want to pass the next task: `Promise / reject ('any value')`

 ## Installation

 ```sh